 Essential oils are, essentially, nature’s gifts to mankind.

-Combining the roots, flowers, barks and leaves of plants, essential oils carry the most powerful sensory stimulation according to Ayurveda, which is the sense of smell.
+Combining the roots, flowers, bark, and leaves of plants, essential oils carry the most powerful sensory stimulation according to Ayurveda, which is the sense of smell.

-With the goal of Ayurveda being balance and harmony with nature within and without, essential oils hold the power to balance vata, pitta and kapha with ease and joy.
+With the goal of Ayurveda being balanced and in harmony with nature within and without, essential oils hold the power to balance vata, pitta, and kapha with ease and joy.

 Comments will be approved before showing up.